 - Giants of the Main Street (2012).
 An anthology of fantasy tales set in the city.
 I wrote “Fallen Star” with art by Ksenia Kozhevnikova (“Theseus and the Minotaur” from the Minotaur’s point of view) and “My City” with art by Oliver McTavish-Wisden (about a man who keeps a city in a bottle).
 I also edited “On Urban Fauna,” their bestiary of city-dwelling monsters.

 - 21 Journeys (2011).
 An anthology about travel stories.
 I wrote the story “Flyaway” with art by Reetta Linjama, a tale about a young woman trapped in a repetitive, banal life who longs to fly as free as a swallow.
+Her struggle for personal transformation is echoed by a little bird’s quest to escape the cold of winter and return to the warmth of the south seas.

 Outside of Cloudscape, I have been published in:

 - Pulp Literature #12 (2016).
 A fiction magazine with a focus on genre fiction.
-My tale of sasquatches and the mysterious magic of the BC rain forest, “Curse of the Woods,” was illustrated by Eric Johnson.
+My tale of sasquatches and the mysterious magic of the BC rain forest, “Curse of the Woods,” was illustrated and co-written by Eric Johnson.

 - Superhero Universe: Tesseracts Nineteen (2016).
 A Canadian superhero prose anthology.
 I wrote “Spirit in the Clay,” a short story of the Golem of Prague fighting Nazis.